andrew/ultimate-awesome/README.md

 - [awesome-rubies](https://github.com/planetruby/awesome-rubies) - A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.) .
 - [awesome-tools-for-junior-developers](https://github.com/stephhappens/awesome-tools-for-junior-developers) - A curated list of popular tools, tips and tricks for aspiring developers.
 - [awesome-human-motion](https://github.com/derikon/awesome-human-motion) - 🏃‍♀️ A curated list about human motion capture, analysis and synthesis.
+- [awesome-arr](https://github.com/Ravencentric/awesome-arr) - A collection of *arrs and related stuff.
+- [awesome-medusajs](https://github.com/adrien2p/awesome-medusajs) - A curated list of awesome resources related to MedusaJS 😎.
 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.